Gilmok/DWMonopoly/README.md

 Download all the files and put them into the same directory, then run the executable.

-Note: Dragon Warrior Monopoly is not a virus.
-If you are having trouble running the executable, please post an issue in the github.
+I am also providing a Lunar IPS patch file to patch your Monopoly ROM if anti-virus is preventing the executable from running.
+Simply download Lunar IPS and apply the patch.

  Thanks and enjoy.